Skip to main content

 What Is a Liberal Arts Education?

-Rather than teaching a specific set of domain-specific content, a liberal arts education provides a student with a wide base of understanding, equipping them with the ability to solve problems, think critically, and communicate effectively.
+Rather than teaching a specific set of domain-specific content, a liberal arts education provides students with a broad base of understanding, equipping them with the ability to solve problems, think critically, and communicate effectively.

 A liberal arts education is most commonly associated with liberal arts colleges (LACs)—small, residential institutions that commonly do not offer graduate or professional programs.
 However, liberal arts programs can also be found at large universities, such as Brown University and Northeastern’s College of Social Sciences and Humanities.